 Viscosupplementation works differently.
 Hyaluronic acid (HA) is injected into the knee joint.
 HA is a naturally present part of joint fluid.
 It lubricates the joints and helps them move freely.
 Most people with OA don’t have enough HA in their joint fluid.

 By injecting HA into the joint, the knee benefits from extra lubrication.
 It decreases friction in the joint and improves the joint’s ability to absorb shock.
 This means less pain when you move.

 Viscosupplementation has been found to provide relief to approximately 50 percent of people with OA of the knee.
 However, the newest guidelines from the American Academy of Orthopaedic Surgeons (AAOS) doesn’t recommend this for OA of the knee.

 The results of cortisone injections and viscosupplementation vary from person to person.

 The OTC supplements glucosamine sulfate (GS) and chondroitin sulfate (CS) are reported to help improve symptoms of OA.
-Studies have found that people with mild to moderate OA of the knee experienced a 20 to 25 percent reduction in pain when taking these.
+Research has found that people with mild to moderate OA of the knee experienced a 20 to 25 percent reduction in pain when taking these.